|

-We’ll take it that, as you’re reading this, you want to head out and see India.
+We’ll take it that, as you’re reading this, you're wanting or thinking about heading out to volunteer in India.
 But what do you really want to get out of it?
-Do you want to spend hundreds of pounds on a plane ticket to meet other people just like you in dingy backpackers’ hostels, traipse round tourist attractions and spend your time taking photos rather than being in the picture yourself?!Or, do you really want to discover India.
-To get under the skin of a different culture, meet interesting new people, put your problems back home into perspective, experience things most tourists and travellers miss AND get that warm fuzzy feeling inside by helping someone else along the way?
+Do you want to spend hundreds of pounds on a plane ticket to meet other people just like you in dingy backpackers’ hostels, traipse round tourist attractions and spend your time taking photos rather than being in the picture yourself?! |

 By heading half-way across the world to volunteer in India you’ll not only get to experience a different culture, but you’ll also get to meet all kinds of incredible people who you might never have known otherwise.

 Day-to-day frustrations, hang-ups, issues – we’ve all got ‘em.
-But there’s nothing like meeting people who have so much less than you, but are still happy, to put all your problems into perspective and make you realise just how fabulous your life really is!
+But there’s nothing like meeting people who have so much less than you, but are still happy, to put all your problems into perspective and make you realize just how fabulous your life really is!

-India is the most overcrowded country in the world with nearly 1.3 Billion people sqeezed within it's borders.
-About a quarter of that live below the poverty line, that nearly 300 Million people!Along with some serious enviromental mis-education and a serious lack of academic education, India truly is a worthwhile place.
-Some fo the possiblities of Volunteering in India include: - Teaching English
+India is the most overcrowded country in the world with nearly 1.3 Billion people squeezed within it's borders.
+About a quarter of that live below the poverty line, that's nearly 300 Million people!

-for more ideas and some added inspiration.
+Take a look at our volunteers gallery for more ideas and some added inspiration.

-I you go and volunteer in India, you’re not just an aimless tourist looking in from afar, you’re right in the middle of the picture yourself: from getting involved in your project and getting to know the people, to experiencing stuff most tourists only end up taking photos of!
+If you go and volunteer in India, you’re not just an aimless tourist looking in from afar, you’re right in the middle of the picture yourself: from getting involved in your project and getting to know the people, to experiencing stuff most tourists only end up taking photos of!

 It may sound cheesy, but giving time to help someone else and seeing the effects of all your hard work is one of the most rewarding things ever.